Dover, Delaware: Education

+Colleges and universities

 Dover is home to Delaware State University, a land-grant university and Delaware's only historically black university.
 The city was also home to Wesley College, which is now the Delaware State University Downtown campus.
 Campus Community School, a public charter school, is located on the Wesley College grounds.
 It is also home to the Terry Campus of the Delaware Technical Community College and that college's administrative offices.
 Dover also has satellite locations of the University of Delaware and Wilmington University.

+K-12 education

 Three public school districts serve Dover residents.
 The majority of the city is served by the Capital School District, which includes Dover High School.
 The southern portion of Dover is served by the Caesar Rodney School District, which includes Caesar Rodney High School located just outside the city in Camden.
 The Polytech School District, which includes Polytech High School located in Woodside, serves as an overlay district for vocational-technical students.

 The Dover Air Force Base Middle School is located on the premises of the Dover Air Force Base.
 This school is unusual in that it is run not by the Department of Defense Education Activity (DoDEA), but by the Caesar Rodney School District.

+Dover Academy, which incorporated in 1810, was a private school.
+On April 14, 1919, the Delaware General Assembly created the Dover Special School District.
+The Delaware State Board of Education counted Dover's segregated school for black children as its own school district in minutes recorded during the 1919-1920 school year.
+The Dover special school district merged into the Capital School District on July 1, 1969.